solana-foundation/developer-content/content/guides/token-extensions/create-tokens-metadata-extension.md

 cargo install spl-token-cli
 ```

-After installing check what is the config setup for solana clusters in your
+After installing, check the config setup for solana clusters in your machine.
-machine.

 ```bash
 solana config get